posted on Mar 23, 2020

 If you’ve decided to install or replace your metal roofing, then you’ll need to know about gauge, which refers to the thickness of a panel.
 There are plenty of roofing panel types to choose from, and they’re all available in a variety of thicknesses.

-At Legacy Service, we’re the company to call whether you need residential metal roofing installation, vinyl siding replacement, or window repair.
+At Legacy Service, we’re the company to call whether you need residential metal roofing installation, vinyl siding replacement.
 We’re one of the leading metal roofing companies throughout the local areas, and we’ll help you select the gauge as well as the material, style, and color that’s best for your roof.
-To learn more about metal roofing gauges, contact us today at 215-798-9790 or visit https://legacyusa.com/contact/.
+To learn more about metal roofing installation and replacement, contact us today at 215-798-9790 or visit https://legacyusa.com/contact/.

 Manufacturers in the United States use ‘gauge’ to express the thickness of metal roof panels.
 22-gauge is the thickest while 29-gauge is the thinnest.

 It’s important for you, as a homeowner, to know about the gauge/thickness of a metal roof, so you can select the best one for yourself.
 If you call Legacy Service, you’ll also have an expert opinion to help guide you through the process.
 Your options include 22, 24, 26, and 29.
 Continue reading to learn more about the pros, cons, and average prices of each.